 Re-Pair the Apple Watch

-If the problems continue, you may need to re-pair the Apple Watch using the steps outlined in the video below. if you do this it may fix your problems even if you restore from a backup.
-If you are concerned, you may need to set it up as a new Apple Watch instead of restoring from a backup to play it safe.
+If your Apple Watch battery problems continue, you may need to re-pair the Apple Watch using the steps outlined in the video below.
+If you do this it may fix your problems even if you restore from a backup.

 - In the Apple Watch app tap on your watch.